SailnMobula/eth2-validator-docker-compose/README.md

 ## Register your wallet

-visit the launchpad page and follow the instructions to register a validator.
+visit the [pyrmont-launchpad](https://pyrmont.launchpad.ethereum.org/) and follow the instructions to register a validator.
 After that import the account with

 ```
 docker-compose -f docker-compose.create-account.yml run validator-import-launchpad
 ```

 You can check your imported account by running

 ```
 docker-compose -f docker-compose.create-account.yml run validator-list-accounts
 ```